Moreno Valley Workers' Compensation Attorney

 To recover compensation, California workers must prove they sustained the injury at work or while performing work-related tasks.
 Fortunately, workers’ compensation covers the vast majority of work injuries, even when your own carelessness directly contributed to the injury.
 However, certain situations are exempt from workers’ compensation.
 If you were committing a crime, disobeying company policy, or under the influence of alcohol or drugs, your claim is invalid, and you will be unable to obtain compensation for damages.

-What Type of Benefits Can I Recover?
+What Type of Benefits Can I Recover From a Work Injury After?

 With help from a Fontana workers’ compensation lawyer, you may recover five distinct types of benefits: